 involved and engaged.
 GD activities, being materials based, mean that all Ls

-must work on them to decide the answers
+must work on them to decide the answers.

-• The
+- The

-(whether working individually or collaboratively)
+learners are fully engaged (whether working individually or collaboratively)

 in Guided Discovery rather than just listening to the teacher (with the